narrowin/ansible-mikrotik/README.md

 ## Automating Mikrotik Device Configuration with Ansible

 ansible-mikrotik enables network engineers to automate the configuration and management of [Mikrotik](https://mikrotik.com) devices.
-By leveraging Ansible’s idempotent execution model, this role simplifies network operations, minimizes manual errors, and streamlines deployment in dynamic network environments.
+By leveraging Ansible’s idempotent execution model, the provided playbooks simplify network operations significanlty, minimize manual errors, and streamline deployment in dynamic network environments.

-For some quick impressions of using this repo with a mikrotik containerlab setup check out the [narrowin demo controller](https://demo.narrowin.ch/).
+For some first impressions of using this repo with [Mikrotik CHR](https://help.mikrotik.com/docs/spaces/ROS/pages/18350234/Cloud+Hosted+Router+CHR) running in a virtualized environment with [containerlab](https://containerlab.dev/) check out the [narrowin demo controller](https://demo.narrowin.ch/).

 ---